tabenmalik/diffraction-report/index.md

 ![Grating Equation]({{site.url}}{{site.baseurl}}/assets/images/eq4.png)
 ***Figure 4:** The grating equation gives us the wavelength of light that peaks at a given viewing angle.*

+Together, these two equations determine the total number of visible wavelengths and the total intensity which can then be added into the Phong shading model.
+However, the two equations above are derived in terms of light wavelengths.
+Computers use RGB triplets to represent color so a conversion between wavelength to RGB is necessary.
+There are many methods of conversion but I chose to convert wavelength to the CIE 1931 color space and then into sRGB triplets by means of interpolating from tabulated data.

 # Results